Doctor Faustus (character): Powers and abilities

 Doctor Faustus has no superhuman powers but has a genius intellect, and is extremely charismatic and can modulate his voice in a highly persuasive manner.
 He has a doctorate in psychiatry.

 Faustus regularly employs hologram projectors, hallucinogenic gas dispensers, androids, and elaborate props.
 He also hires henchmen to impersonate various people as a part of his scheme to affect his victims' minds.

 Faustus has suffered extensive leg injuries, forcing him to use a cane or wheelchair for mobility.
 He can stand or walk without assistance for only a brief time.

 Other versions

+Earth-X

+An alternate universe variant of Doctor Faustus from Earth-9997 makes a cameo appearance in Paradise X #1 as a resident of the titular afterlife.

+House of M

+An alternate universe variant of Doctor Faustus from Earth-58163 appears in New Thunderbolts #11.
+This version is an Army scientist.

+Ultimate Marvel

-The Ultimate Marvel version of Doctor Faustus appears in Ultimate Comics: Armor Wars.
-Here, Johann Fennhoff became an information broker for the European underground superhuman mercenary community, stationing in Prague.
-At some point through an accident involving a dimensional portal, he wound up with a little entity living in his head.
+An alternate universe variant of Doctor Faustus from Earth-1610 appears in Ultimate Comics: Armor Wars #2.
+This version is an information broker based in Prague who was fused with MODOK after an accident with Reed Richards' dimensional portal.

-In the alternate timeline of the 2005 House of M storyline, Dr. Faustus is a scientist working for the Army, heading up the research on battlefield confrontations.